Mickey Gilley

-Mickey Leroy Gilley (March 9, 1936 – May 7, 2022) was an American country music singer and songwriter.
-Although he started out singing straight-up country and western material in the 1970s, he moved towards a more pop-friendly sound in the 1980s, bringing him further success on not just the country charts, but the pop charts as well.
+Mickey Leroy Gilley (March 9, 1936 – May 7, 2022) was an American country music singer, businessman, actor, and musician.

-Among his biggest hits are "Room Full of Roses", "Don't the Girls All Get Prettier at Closing Time", and the remake of the Soul hit "Stand by Me".
+Among his hits are "Room Full of Roses", "Don't the Girls All Get Prettier at Closing Time", and “Lonely Nights”.
 Gilley charted 42 singles in the top 40 on the US Country chart.
+His cover of "Stand by Me" was used in the movie Urban Cowboy and his nightclub in Pasadena, Texas appeared in the movie.
 He was a cousin of Jerry Lee Lewis, Carl McVoy, and Jimmy Swaggart.

 Biography

 Early life and the rise to fame

-Gilley was born to Arthur Fillmore Gilley (November 27, 1897 – February 2, 1982) and Irene Gilley (née Lewis; September 11, 1900 – August 14, 1985) in Natchez, Mississippi.
+Gilley was born March 9, 1936, to Arthur Fillmore Gilley (November 27, 1897 – February 2, 1982) and Irene Gilley (née Lewis; September 11, 1900 – August 14, 1985) in Natchez, Mississippi.

-For many years, Gilley lived in the shadow of his well-known cousin, Jerry Lee Lewis, a successful rock and roll singer and musician in the 1950s and early 1960s.
+For many years, Gilley lived in the shadow of his well-known cousin, Jerry Lee Lewis, a successful singer and musician in the 1950s and early 1960s.
 Gilley grew up in Louisiana, just across the Mississippi River from where Lewis grew up.
-Gilley's family moved to the east side of Houston, Texas, in the 1940s, where he attended Galena Park Highschool.
+Gilley's family moved to the east side of Houston, Texas, in the 1940s, where he attended Galena Park High School.
 He was primarily a guitarist at the time and took his guitar to school to entertain classmates.

-Gilley, Lewis, and their cousin, Jimmy Swaggart, played together as children.
-Lewis taught them his piano style.

 They sang both boogie-woogie and gospel music, but Gilley did not become a professional singer until Lewis hit the top of the charts in the 1950s.
 Gilley then cut a few singles and played sessions in New Orleans with producer Huey P. Meaux.
 His record "Call Me Shorty" on the Dot label sold well in 1958.
 In the 1960s, he played at many clubs and bars, gaining a following at the Nesadel Club in Pasadena, Texas.
 Paula Records released Gilley's first album, Down the Line, in 1967.
 He had a minor hit from the album called "Now I Can Live Again".

 In 1970, Gilley joined in a partnership with Sherwood Cryer.
 Sherwood owned the club under the name Shelly's.
 His first nightclub in Pasadena, Texas, called Gilley's Club.
 It later became known as the "world's biggest honky-tonk".
 Gilley's Club and its mechanical bull were portrayed in the 1980 film, Urban Cowboy.
 He shared Gilley's Club with Sherwood Cryer, who asked Gilley to re-open his former bar with him.
-The club portion of Gilley's burned in 1990, and the rodeo arena portion was razed in 2005 to make way for a school.
+The club portion of Gilley's burned in 1990.